Pruning-Based Extraction of Descriptions from Probabilistic Circuits

-KRIMP \cite{mining_KRIMP} is based on pattern mining and the minimum description length (MDL) principle to find a code table that compresses the data, which is not applicable in our case, as converting this code table into a comprehensive logical theory is not a trivial task.
-Another approach based on itemset mining is Mistle \cite{mistle}, that learns and compresses a logical theory based on positive and negative input data.
-This is unlike the PU-learning setting used in this work.
-A last example of the use of pattern mining to find description is constraint-based querying to explore Bayesian networks \cite{mining_bayesian}.
-In this work pattern mining is used to answer explorative queries, which are used to explain what the Bayesian network is representing.
+KRIMP~\cite{mining_KRIMP} is a pattern mining algorithm that uses the minimum description length (MDL) principle to find a code table that compresses the data.
+Unfortunately, converting this code table into a comprehensive logical formula is not trivial.
+Another approach based on itemset mining is Mistle~\cite{mistle}, which learns and compresses a logical formula based on both positive and negative data, but is not applicable to our PU-learning~\cite{PU} setting.
+A last example of the use of pattern mining to find descriptions, is constraint-based querying to explore Bayesian networks~\cite{mining_bayesian}.
+The patterns mined in this work are used to answer explorative queries, which are used to explain the Bayesian network representation.